Print

 Instructions

-2. Chop the vegetables.
+2. Prepare the vegetables.
 Chop the cabbage into small cubes.
 I like to cut thin slices first, then chop those slices into squares.
 Cut the cucumber in half and scoop out the seeds with a small spoon, then discard them.
-Cucumbers are SUPER watery so removing the seeds is going to reduce their water level.
+Cucumbers are SUPER watery, so removing the seeds will reduce their water level.
 You don’t want the water in this salad as it will dilute the dressing and make it go soggy quickly.
-Chop the spring onion finely.
+Chop the scallions and the flat-leaf parsley finely.

-3. Mix the salad together.
-Add the chopped cabbage, cucumber, spring onion and parsley to a large mixing bowl.
+3. Mix the salad.
+Add the chopped cabbage, cucumber, scallions and parsley to a large mixing bowl.
 Pour over the green goddess dressing and mix thoroughly to combine well.
-You want every little piece of chopped vegetable to be coated in the dressing.
+You want every piece of chopped vegetables to be coated in the dressing.

 4. Serve the salad.
 Transfer to a serving plate and dish up.